cambridge-cares/TheWorldAvatar/Agents/DevInstAgent/README.md

 ```
 The ESP32 instance will be generated by the agent first.
 The additional query triples will then be executed.
 To find the previously generated IRI, we use the `find` keyword.

 - Task : A JSONArray filled with the tasks the sensor is supposed to do.
 In accordance to [saref:Device requirement for all Device instance to have Task](https://saref.etsi.org/core/v3.1.1/#saref:Device).
-The task will be connected to any subcalss of Device: SmartSensor, Sensor and any of its subclass.
+The task will be connected to any subclass of Device: SmartSensor, Sensor and any of its subclasses.
 Not mandatory, if not included or left empty, the task generted will be composed of `"NotProvided"`.
 - Command : A JSONArray filled with the commands the sensor is capable of receiving.
 Based on [saref:Command](https://saref.etsi.org/core/v3.1.1/#saref:Command).
 Not mandatory, if not included or left blank, no commands will be instantiated.

-The file also contain informations such as the pin connections of the sensors and as the json file is also used in the template maker to make the arduino script for the microcontroller.
-However these informations are not vital to the device instantiation agent and can be ignored if the user does not plan to use the template maker for their microcontroller scripts.
+The file also contain information such as the pin connections of the sensors and the json file is also used in the template maker to make the arduino script for the microcontroller.
+However these information are not vital to the device instantiation agent and can be ignored if the user does not plan to use the template maker for their microcontroller scripts.

 ### Instantiation format